Have your say on the future of local government in West Sussex

 Development is underway on this site and will provide 300 dwellings out of which 90 units will be affordable.
 Development is being constructed by Barratt Homes and David Wilson Homes.

-The Strategic Allocation will provide contributions towards new nursery and primary school places, improvements to the A259 between Climping and Littlehampton and contributions towards new healthcare facilities which will be either incorporated at Ford or expansion of the existing relevant facilities.
+The Strategic Allocation will provide contributions towards new nursery and primary school places, improvements to the A259 between Climping and Littlehampton and contributions towards new healthcare facilities which will be either incorporated at Ford or be an expansion of the existing facilities.

 The outline application has been approved under planning application Y/92/17/OUT